Do you want to know how to increase your metabolism?

 - Basal Metabolic Rate (BMR)

 This is the amount of calories your body burns at rest just keeping you alive and functioning.
 So, imagine the number of calories you’d burn if you stayed in bed all day not moving or digesting food.
 That’s your BMR, and it accounts for the majority (typically 60% – 70%) of the calories your body burns each day.
-While most of this calorie burn comes via your organs, the next most significant factor influencing your BMR is the amount of body fat and muscle mass you have, as both are metabolically active.
+While most of this calorie burn comes via your organs, the next most significant factor is the amount of body fat and muscle mass you have, as both are metabolically active.
 Meaning, your body burns calories maintaining all of your fat and muscle.
 For this reason, the more a person weighs, the higher their BMR will be due to the simple fact that a larger body burns more calories than a smaller body… both at rest and during activity.

 - Thermic Effect of Activity (TEA)